 Not as of 2022.
 Similac infant formula products remain on the market despite the increased risk of NEC.
 The Food and Drug Administration (FDA) has not recalled Similac.
 And Abbott has not voluntarily recalled Similac.

-An alternative to Similac is Prolacta, a human milk-based fortifier that has been available for sale since 2006 and a ready-to-feed formula that has been for sale since 2014.
-Pasteurized human donor milk can also be obtained through the Human Milk Banking Association of North America and the European Milk Bank Association.
+A safe alternative to Similac is Prolacta, a human milk-based fortifier that has been available for sale since 2006 and a ready-to-feed formula that has been for sale since 2014.
+Parents can also obtain pasteurized human donor milk through the Human Milk Banking Association of North America and the European Milk Bank Association.

 4. What is the current state of the lawsuits?